-Ask your doctor or nurse about these tips to help you manage your Crohn’s disease:
+These tips to help you manage your Crohn disease:

 - Join a support group.
-Ask your doctor, nurse, or dietitian about groups in your area.
+Ask your provider about groups in your area.

-- Exercise -- talk with your doctor about an exercise plan that’s right for you.
+- Exercise.
+Talk with your provider about an exercise plan that is right for you.

-- Try biofeedback to reduce muscle tension and slow your heart rate, deep breathing exercises, hypnosis, or other ways to relax -- such as yoga, listening to music, reading or soaking in a warm bath.
+- Try biofeedback to reduce muscle tension and slow your heart rate, deep breathing exercises, hypnosis, or other ways to relax.
+Examples include doing yoga, listening to music, reading, or soaking in a warm bath.

 - See a mental health professional for help.

-Your doctor may give you some drugs to help relieve your symptoms.
-Based on how bad your Crohn’s disease is and how you respond to treatment, your doctor may recommend one or more of these drugs:
+Your provider may give you some drugs to help relieve your symptoms.
+Based on how bad your Crohn disease is and how you respond to treatment, your provider may recommend one or more of these drugs:

 - Anti-diarrhea drugs can help when you have very bad diarrhea.
 Loperamide (Imodium) can be bought without a prescription.
-Always talk to your doctor or nurse before using these drugs.
+Always talk to your provider before using these drugs.

 - Fiber supplements may help your symptoms.
 You can buy psyllium powder (Metamucil) or methylcellulose (Citrucel) without a prescription.
-Ask your doctor about these.
+Ask your provider about these.

-- Always talk to your doctor before using any laxative medicines.
+- Always talk to your provider before using any laxative medicines.

 - You may use acetaminophen (Tylenol) for mild pain.
 Drugs such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) may make your symptoms worse.
-Talk to your doctor first.
-Your doctor may also give you a prescription for stronger pain medicines.
+Talk to your provider about medicines you can use.
+You may need a prescription for stronger pain medicines.

-There are many types of drugs your doctor may use to prevent or treat attacks of your Crohn’s disease.
+There are many types of drugs that can help prevent or treat attacks of your Crohn disease.